-Siberian Husky & Aussie Breed History
+Siberian Husky & Alaskan Malemute Breed History

-Aussie Siberian Activity Requirements
+Siberian Hudky - Alaskan Malemute Activity Requirements

 The Kangal Shepherd Dog is a guardian dog breed that originated from Sivas, Turkey also known as Turkish Kangal or Anatolian Kangal.
 The Kangal's presence in the world goes back 6,000 years to the Bronze Age.
 It’s a large dog breed at about 28 to 34 inches tall, weighing anywhere between 90 to 150 pounds.
 The average lifespan of the Kangal Shepherd is around 13 to 15 years.
 With its roots in Turkestan, the Kangal comes from an ancient lineage of mastiffs.
 The Kangal Shepherd Dog is not a herding dog, but rather a flock guardian that lives with flocks of livestock to actively fend off of all sizes.
 Typically used as protection against wolves, bears, and jackals in its native Turkey, the breed has been exported to African countries like Namibia and Kenya in more recent years due to its intimidating size and capabilities as an effective guardian, where it successfully protects local herds from lion, cheetahs and similar indigenous big cats.